"Where there is grief there is also the chance to celebrate. Where there is loss there is also the chance to gain."

 And so as we prepare to mark 3 years as a family, I have found it worthwhile to look back at the year that was by revisiting some of the hope and expectation that we had for this man-child and our family, and then in this same spirit of childlike wonder, hope and expectation, offer a glimpse of where our adoption journey finds us heading in the year ahead.

-Hopes and Expectations
+and Expectations

-1. Find ways to further explore his Ukrainian past and heritage while helping him grow into his future as a Canadian citizen
+and heritage while helping him grow into his future as a Canadian citizen

 No longer having the Saturday morning Ukrainian language and culture class and no longer being in Ukrainian immersion has made it tough to see this hope realized, but there is still opportunity to reinvigorate this anticipation in the year to come.
 We have found a few smaller ways to help keep investing in this at least.
 Such as our trips to the Ukrainian/Russian food store that is just down the street from where we live.
 Jen has remarked many a time about how this is one of her favourite things to do, as it is so wonderful to see his eyes light up when he walks in and is able to pick out his favourite nostalgic treats.